 - would bacterial vaginosis cause increased wbcs

-- bacterial vaginosis and high white blood cell count in urine
+- could bv give you a high white cell count in the urine